-- 16 (k) Modifications to the original trade time agreement must be approved by the District Chief 17 and remain within the original three-hundred sixty-five (365) calendar day time frame. - (1) In no instance shall an employee work more than forty-eight (48) continuous hours.
-A minimum eight (8) hour break is required after working the maximum number of continuous hours of work. - (m)Cancellation of Trade Time must be made via e-mail from both employees to the appropriate District Chiefs, within twenty-four (24) hours of the first trade. - (n) An employee substituting for another employee may be eligible to use emergency leave.

-The Deputy Chief or his/her designee may approve emergency leave (vacation, compensatory time, floating holiday) outside the provisions of Article 9, Section 4, for unscheduled purposes.
-Such emergency leave usage shall be assessed as a correction to payroll.

-- (o) It is the employee's responsibility to ensure that all trade times are completed prior to any promotion.
-Employees that are promoted, but still owed a payback shall lose the time owed if the trade is not completed prior to the effective date of the promotion.
-The Department shall not assume any responsibility for any trade time lost as a result of a promotion. - (p) Employees assigned to a forty (40) hour work week may trade trucks as long as it is for equal qualification and classification and hour for hour.
+- (i) An employee who fails to report to duty on an approved trade-time shall be assessed the hours from their annual hours as a correction to payroll at the end of the pay period in which it occurred, and the employee will receive disciplinary action for the first offense and loss of trade-time privileges for a period of up to one (1) year.
+Additionally, the employees shall be obligated to pay back all time owed another employee through approved trade time. - 8 (j) No third-party trades. - 9 (k) Modifications to the original trade time agreement must be approved by the District Chief 10 and remain within the original three-hundred sixty-five (365) calendar day time frame. - (l) Cancellation of Trade Time must be made via e-mail from both employees to the District Chief group, no later than twenty-four (24) hours of the first trade. - (m) An employee substituting for another employee may be eligible to use leave in the event of emergency.
+The Deputy Chief or their designee may approve this leave (annual, compensatory time, floating holiday) outside the provisions of this Article, for unscheduled purposes.
+Such leave usage shall be assessed as a correction to payroll. - (n) It is the employee's responsibility to ensure that all trade times are completed prior to any promotion. - (o) Employees assigned to a forty (40) hour work week may trade trucks as long as it is for equal qualification and classification and hour for hour.
 It is understood that this will be a truck swap for the same duty day and will create no scheduling errors.
-This swap shall be for the entire shift on that particular day, there will be no partial trades approved for Section 12.7(p).
+This swap shall be for the entire shift on that particular day.
 The current Departmental Trade time form shall be used and submitted to the approving District Chief as outlined in this Article.